 Use these methods when you are more short of breath than normal.
 Practice them often so you can use them correctly when you need to.

 How do you use these breathing methods?

-- Breathe in through your nose and out through your mouth while almost closing your lips.
+- Breathe in slowly through your nose, with your mouth closed.